n8peace/DayStart/docs/database.md

 - ✅ `user_preferences` - Deployed to main branch (production)
 - ✅ `logs` - Deployed to main branch (production)
 - ✅ `user_weather_data` - Deployed to main branch (production)
+- ✅ `audio-files` storage bucket - Ready for deployment to develop branch

-**Note**: All tables are now deployed to both `develop` and `main` branches.
-Production environment is live and ready for iOS app development.
+**Note**: All tables and content generation functions are deployed to main branch (production).
+The generate-audio function and storage bucket are ready for deployment to develop branch.

 ## 📋 Table Definitions